content-left-bg.png

 Instruct participants to check the throwing and landing areas are clear before commencing preparation to throw.

-Implement a safe retrieval procedure to prevent return throwing.
+Implement a safe retrieval procedure to prevent return throwing

-Faulty or dangerous equipment
+Faculty or dangerous equipment

 Check equipment for damage before and during the activity (e.g. cracked or bent javelins).
 Withdraw any damaged equipment from use.